ercasta/allsoulsrun/docs/engine design/internal design.md

 - Component objects are immutable.
 Every change produces a copy, that is stored in the component history log.
 This helps tracking history.
 - Use Trackers to track relevant run data
 - Use Reports to analyzed tracked data
+- Don't put code in components (except getters and setters)

 ## Technological principles